Bilal-Lodhi/Google-Cloud-Hackathon/sandbox/README.md

-The `MongoStore` class runs `ensureIndexes()` automatically on startup, creating core indexes for `sessions`, `micro_events`, `suspicion_reports`, and `test_suites` collections if they don't already exist.
+The `MongoStore` class runs `ensureIndexes()` automatically on startup, creating core indexes for `sessions`, `micro_events`, `suspicion_reports`, and `compliance_matrices` collections if they don't already exist.

 ---